 "When I'm at bat, I'm in scoring position." - Oscar Gamble

 Selected by the Chicago Cubs in the 16th round of the 1968 amateur draft, Gamble reached the majors the following season as a 19-year-old.
-He was discovered and signed by former Negro Leagues player Buck O'Neil, who was a scout for the Cubs a the time.
-After the 1969 campaign, he was traded to the Philadelphia Phillies and split the next three years between the majors and the AAA Eugene Emeralds, for whom he hit in the .290's each year.
+He was discovered and signed by former Negro Leagues legend Buck O'Neil, who was a scout for the Cubs a the time.
+After the 1969 campaign, he was traded to the Philadelphia Phillies and split the next three years between the majors and the Triple A Eugene Emeralds, for whom he hit in the .290s each year.
 Perhaps his biggest claim to fame with the Phillies is collecting the last hit ever at Connie Mack Stadium on October 1, 1970.

-Following the 1972 season, Gamble was traded to the Cleveland Indians for Del Unser, and he began to see regular playing time, split between designated hitter and the outfield.
-After hitting at least 15 home runs in each of three summers there, he was sent to the New York Yankees for Pat Dobson and was the regular rightfielder on the club that reached the 1976 World Series.
+Following the 1972 season, Gamble was traded to the Cleveland Indians for Del Unser and began to see regular playing time, split between designated hitter and the outfield.
+After hitting at least 15 home runs in each of three summers there, he was sent to the New York Yankees for Pat Dobson and was the regular right fielder on the club that reached the 1976 World Series.

 The following spring, Gamble was traded again, this time to the Chicago White Sox, along with La Marr Hoyt, for shortstop Bucky Dent.
-He had his best big league seasons there, hitting .297 with 31 homers as the "South Side Hit Men" made an unlikely run for the AL West title, ultimately finishing just short in third place.
-But with his free agency looming after the season, he made no secret of his contract demands, which the Sox were unable to meet.
+He had his best big league season there, hitting .297 with 31 homers as the "South Side Hit Men" made an unlikely run for the AL West title in 1977, ultimately finishing just short in third place.
+With his free agency looming after the season, he made no secret of his contract demands, which the Sox were unable to meet.
 Following the season, he signed with the San Diego Padres.